JeffCSlentz/BossTalk/RUNNING_BOSS_TALK.md

 # Updating Boss Talk
 Github has an action set up to reach into the linux instance and kill and restart bosstalk.

+### Common Issues

+FFMPeg needs to be installed (I added it to the npm packages, should be ok now)

+"@discordjs/opus" relies on a precompiled C++ binary avaiable at https://github.com/discordjs/opus/releases/tag/v0.10.0